 “It helps capture a lot of contextual information—who I am, where I am, what project I am working on, the time, and other data points—which reduces the data entry to very few elements.

 “In one campaign, we pre-printed sample labels with a QR code that we could then scan in to make the tie between the sample in the paper bag and the electronic record.
 This halved the time needed for sampling.”

-Recognising the potential for commercialisation and translation of FAIMS, the ARDC co-invested in the FAIMS 3.0 project, which is re-building FAIMS Mobile to be cross platform (Android, IOS and desktop) and to allow users to customise and rapidly deploy modules themselves through a graphic user interface.
-An open source FAIMS library will also enable researchers to reuse and adapt applications developed by others.
+Recognising the potential for commercialisation and translation of FAIMS, the ARDC co-invested in the FAIMS 3.0 project, which is re-building FAIMS Mobile to be cross platform (Android, IOS and desktop) and to allow users to customise and rapidly deploy modules through a graphic user interface.
+An open-source FAIMS library will also enable researchers to reuse and adapt applications developed by others.

-FAIMS 3.0 beta will be launched for testing at the beginning of 2022, with the final release in 2023.
+FAIMS 3.0 beta will be launched for testing in 2022, with the final release in 2023.
 It is being developed with ARDC co-investment, in collaboration with Macquarie University, AARNet, CSIRO, University of New South Wales, La Trobe University, Aarhus University and 12 other local and international institutions.